bingomanatee/lge-docs/static/md/start.md

 ```

 note - unlike a component.setState, the result of addProduct _completely replaces_
-the value of `cart.state` and triggers an event out of cart.stream.
+the value of `cart.state` and triggers an event out of store.stream.

 Lastly, add the store to a product page.